ranjodh-kaur/PPS_2022/2221024/program22.md

-## Program 20: Write a program to use conditional operator
+##  Write a program to use conditional operator
 ```
 #include<stdio.h>
 int main()